Pso-Rite and Pso-Spine Review

 I have a very troublesome spot that I’ve never been able to get back to full health.
 It’s my upper traps/levator scapulae, and the adhesions are very deep in that area.
 Nothing has been able to really reach them.
 This means I’m never really fully mobile without pain when turning my head or extending the cervical spine.

-The Pso-Spine is not really designed to get into this area, however, by placing one end of it up against a wall and maneuvering myself carefully onto it, I was able to get right into that area and really go to town on it.
-It felt absolutely great and I was rewarded with some immediate improvement in mobility and pain symptoms.
+The Pso-Spine is not really designed to get into this area.
+However, by placing one end of it up against a wall and maneuvering myself carefully onto it, I was able to get right into that area and really go to town on it.
+I was rewarded with some immediate improvement in mobility and pain symptoms and it felt absolutely great.

 I also used the Pso-Spine on my tight calves, which was basically torture, but absolutely does the trick in loosening them up a bit.